 Hotel Propeller provides website hosting.
 However, we don’t provide email hosting.

-If you wish to use (or continue to use) a domain email, such as [email protected], then the service we recommend for email hosting is G Suite by Google Cloud.
+If you wish to use (or continue to use) a domain email, such as [email protected], you can continue to use your current service or if you want to switch or need a new email hosting service then the service we recommend for email hosting is G Suite by Google Cloud.
 Last time we checked, it costs $5/user/month which is more than enough to get started.
 This will allow you to use your domain email account, and it’s easy to migrate to this service if you’ve been using your domain email hosted elsewhere.

 You can have your website hosted through Hotel Propeller while having your domain email hosted through Google Apps.
 That’s very common and it’s the most cost-efficient solution.